cheeweeng/Power-Query-ETL-Workflow-for-Excel/index.md

 <p>Now the data pre-processing work has been done on the combined queries, it is time to close and load as a Table</p>

 <img width="900" height="327" alt="Image" src="https://github.com/user-attachments/assets/2709e66c-68f2-4350-9588-f52b73dd3725" />
-<p>A Table will be created and ready for further analysis and visualization work</p>
+<p>An Excel Table will be created and ready for further analysis and visualization work</p>